 The Snip mine produced approximately 1.1 million ounces of gold from 1991 to 1999 at an average grade of 27.5 g/t.
 Skeena has now reviewed and modelled over 280,000 metres of historical drill data and completed an initial 7,200 metre surface drill program with encouraging results.
-A field-team has established an exploration camp at site, and work is underway to re-open the underground workings.
-Plans for 2017 include 15,000 metres of drilling from underground and surface in preparation with an initial resource estimate to be released in 2018.
+A field-team has established a winterized exploration camp at site, has re-opened and rehabilitated the underground workings, and has re-established ventilation and electrification.
+Diamond drilling with two rigs is currently underway on an initial 9,000 metre program over approximately 73 holes.
+Plans include an initial resource estimate to be released in 2018, following completion of the initial drill program.